1. Home

 6th September 1851 appointed Perth Policeman (dismissed 21st March 1852 from Perth Police Force)

-Newspaper ArticlesPerth Gazette and Independent Journal of Political and News WA – Shipping Intelligence 1st November 1850 – page 2 – List of Pensioners named
+Newspaper ArticlesPerth Gazette and Independent Journal of Political and News WA – Shipping Intelligence 1st November 1850 – page 2 – List of Pensioners on the Hashemy named

 The Perth Gazette and Independent Journal of Politics and News Friday 12th September 1851 page 2 Appointed to police